-- (a) The investigations conducted by the commission and the materials, in any medium, including hard copy and electronic, placed in the custody of the commission as a result of any such investigation are exempt from public disclosure under the provisions of chapter 29B of this code. - (b) Notwithstanding any other provision of this code to the contrary, the commission may dispose of printed materials placed in its files upon a vote of the commission: Provided, That the commission shall save copies of materials filed on or after January 1, 2010, in electronic form prior to their disposal. - (c) The commission shall provide reasonable safeguards for the confidentiality and integrity of the materials and information technology placed in its custody.
+(a) The investigations conducted by the commission and the materials, in any medium, including hard copy and electronic, placed in the custody of the commission as a result of any such investigation are exempt from public disclosure under the provisions of chapter 29B of this code.

+5 (b) Notwithstanding any other provision of this code to the contrary, the commission may 6 dispose of printed materials placed in its files upon a vote of the commission: Provided, That the 7 commission shall save copies of materials filed on or after January 1, 2010, in electronic form 8 prior to their disposal.